Viewpoint Service Tech: Mobile Application

 Project Overview

-Viewpoint's Service Tech was a 20 year old web based application that needed to be converted to a mobile application.
+Viewpoint’s Service Tech was a 20 year old web based application that needed to be converted to a mobile application.
 Service Tech allowed users to login and see what jobs they had to perform for the day.
-The original Service Tech accomplished that, but it was not mobile friendly and lacked several important features.
+The goal of the app was to create the ability for a technician to be completely autonomous and never have to go into the office unless they needed to restock or have a meeting.

 Process